Degree Fields

 Industry Forecast

-The number of wage and salary jobs in pharmaceutical and medicine manufacturing is expected to increase by 24 percent over the 2006-16 period, compared with the 11 percent projected for all industries combined.
-Pharmaceutical and medicine manufacturing ranks among the fastest growing manufacturing industries.
-Demand for this industry's products is expected to remain strong.
-Even during fluctuating economic conditions, there will be a market for over-the-counter and prescription drugs, including the diagnostics used in hospitals, laboratories, and homes; the vaccines used routinely on infants and children; analgesics and other symptom-easing drugs; antibiotics and other drugs for life-threatening diseases; and "lifestyle" drugs for the treatment of nonlife-threatening conditions.
+Employment change.
+The number of wage and salary jobs in pharmaceutical and medicine manufacturing is expected to increase by 6 percent over the 2008-18 period, compared with 11 percent projected for all industries combined.
+Even during fluctuating economic conditions, demand is expected to remain strong for this industry's products, including the diagnostics used in hospitals, laboratories, and homes, the vaccines used routinely on infants and children, analgesics and other symptom-easing drugs; antibiotics and other drugs for life-threatening diseases, and "lifestyle" drugs for the treatment of nonlife-threatening conditions.

 The use of drugs, particularly antibiotics and vaccines, has helped to eradicate or limit a number of deadly diseases, but many others, such as cancer, Alzheimer's, and heart disease, continue to elude cures.
-Ongoing research and the manufacture of new products to combat these diseases will continue to contribute to employment growth.
-Demand also is expected to increase as the population expands because so many of the pharmaceutical and medicine manufacturing industry's products are related to preventive or routine healthcare, rather than just illness.
-The growing number of older people, who will require more healthcare services, will further stimulate demand -- along with the growth of both public and private health insurance programs, which increasingly cover the cost of drugs and medicines.
+Ongoing research and the manufacture of new products to combat these and other diseases will continue to contribute to employment growth.
+Demand also is expected to increase as the population expands because many of the pharmaceutical and medicine manufacturing industry's products are related to preventive or routine healthcare, rather than just illness.
+The growing number of older people, who tend to consume more of all types of healthcare services, will further stimulate demand—along with the growth of both public and private health insurance programs, which increasingly cover the cost of drugs and medicines.

 Another factor propelling demand is the increasing popularity of "lifestyle" drugs.
 These drugs treat symptoms of chronic nonlife-threatening conditions resulting from aging or genetic predisposition and can enhance one's self-confidence or physical appearance.
 Other factors expected to increase the demand for drugs include greater personal income and the rising health consciousness and expectations of the general public.

-Strong demand also is projected for production occupations.
-Employment of office and administrative support workers is expected to grow more slowly than the industry as a whole, as companies streamline operations and increasingly rely on computers
+Steady demand also is projected for production occupations.
+Employment of office and administrative support workers is expected to grow more slowly than the industry as a whole, as companies streamline operations and increasingly rely on computers.

-Job opportunities in most occupations should be good, particularly for those employees with science and engineering backgrounds.
+Prospects should be favorable, particularly for life scientists with a doctoral degree.
 Unlike many other manufacturing industries, the pharmaceutical and medicine manufacturing industry is not highly sensitive to changes in economic conditions.
-Even during periods of high unemployment, work is likely to be relatively stable in this industry.
+Even during periods of high unemployment, work is likely to be relatively stable in this industry, because consumption of medicine does not vary greatly with economic conditions.
 Additional openings will arise from the need to replace workers who transfer to other industries, retire, or leave the workforce for other reasons.

 Related Degree Fields